 I do write this article with some trepidation; it’s a lot easier to be a cheerleader, and from a business perspective I’m a big fan of Google’s.
 They have earned every point of share they have in search, and Android was a brilliant strategic gambit to protect the money makers.
 Moreover, these sorts of predictions are almost always losers: you’re always wrong until the moment when you’re right, with all the attendant loss of credibility that entails.

 Still, I hope the subtle point I’m trying to make is clear: I think Google is quite safe when it comes to search, and that they will be a very profitable company for the foreseeable future.
-I just suspect we will all think differently about that dominance when it’s a small percentage of total digital advertising, just as we thought differently about IBM’s dominance of mainframes in the age of the PC, or Microsoft’s dominance of PCs in the age of the smartphone.
+I just suspect we will all think differently about that dominance when it’s a smaller percentage of total digital advertising, just as we thought differently about IBM’s dominance of mainframes in the age of the PC, or Microsoft’s dominance of PCs in the age of the smartphone.

 - Technically speaking, yes, search ads are native.
 Native is great!
 However, they’re not vehicles for brand advertising (in fact, what makes them so powerful is that they are much further down the funnel)